-Moving your hedge may seem a daunting task, but by following our simple step by step guide it will ensure you complete the task as quickly and possible.
+Moving (or transplanting) your hedge may seem like a daunting task, but by following our simple guide, you can complete the move as quickly and efficiently as possible.

-Next, dig a suitable hole for your hedge.
-Make sure that it is twice as wide as the root ball, and deep enough to accommodate the hedge roots.
+Make sure that it is twice as wide as the root ball and deep enough to accommodate the hedge roots.
 You can estimate the root ball size by gently digging around either side of the roots of your hedge, without digging it up entirely just yet.

-When digging the hedge up, first - loosely tie the branches together with a rope.
+When digging the hedge up, first - loosely tie the branches together with twine.
 This will allow you additional room to work in and keep the branches out of the way.
-Start by digging approximately 10 inches outside, away from the base of the trunk.
-Create a trench around the shrub gently tipping the bush onto a sheet.
-By tipping the bush onto a sheet will make it easier to transport to its new location.
+Start by digging approximately 10 inches away from the base of the trunk.
+Create a trench around the shrub gently tipping the bush onto a sheet or burlap sack.
+This will make it easier to transport to its new location.

 If you do need to cut the roots, be sure to use a sharp pair of secateurs or a knife to ensure a clean cut and reduce stress on the hedge.
 Try and be as gentle as possible saving as many roots as you can.
 Avoid the temptation of breaking up the soil at the bottom of the roots.
 This may cause the bush to sink, therefore encouraging rotting.